Series 2000-SP Magnehelic® Differential Pressure Gages

 Indicate Positive, Negative or Differential, Accurate within 2%

-Bright red LED on right of scale shows when setpoint is reached.
+Series 2000-SP Magnehelic® Differential Pressure Gage has a bright red LED on the right of the scale showing when setpoint is reached.
 Field adjustable from gage face, unit operates on 12-24 VDC.
 Requires MP or HP style cover and bezel.

 Models & Ordering

 - Air and non-combustible, compatible gases.
 (Natural gas option available.)

 - Die cast aluminum case and bezel, with acrylic cover.
 Exterior finish is coated gray to withstand 168 hour salt spray corrosion test.

 - ±2% of full scale (±3% on - 0, -100 Pa, -125 Pa, 10MM and ±4% on - 00,-60 Pa, -6MM ranges), throughout range at 70°F (21.1°C).